nextthingco/docs/Gadget-docs/source/includes/_build.md

 **3.** Create project directory

-	`blink`
+	`mkdir blink`

 **4.** Initialize Project

-	Create the gadget.yml configuration file in your project directory.
+	Enter and create the gadget.yml configuration file in your project directory.

+	`cd blink`
+	`gadget init`

+	A gadget.yml file can also be created from in project directory from parent.

 	`gadget -C blink init`

 **5.** Add Service to Gadget.yml

-	Go into project directory:

-	`cd blink`

-	**TKTK When I  create project directory, i can create a .yml file but then can't add 	service with the gadget mac release i have.**

-	This file holds the options that are needed for a container at run time.
+	Gadget.yml holds the options that are needed for a container at run time.
 This is also 	where you add services and onboot actions.

 	Check out the Configuring gadget.yml LINK to learn more about the available options.
+In your project folder open gadget.yml to edit.

 	`gadget add service blink #add a service to file`

-	**should friendly and project directory name be different?**
-	**How do I delete services?**

 **6.** Edit gadget.yml

 	`nano gadget.yml`

-	Edit the field after "image:" to reflect the username/repo:tag.
+	Fill in gadget.yml as described below.

 	```
 	services:
 	- name: blinkdemo